mozilla/persona/automation-tests/README.md

   testSetup.setup({b:2, r:1, e:1, p:2}, cb)

-* Your callback should take an error function and an object that holds all the stuff you asked for:
+* Your callback should take an error function and an object that holds all the test fixtures you asked for:

   function(err, fixtures) {
-    // either these are global or you declared them in outer scope browser = fixtures.browsers[0];
+    browser = fixtures.browsers[0];
     secondBrowser = fixtures.browsers[1];
     theEmail = fixtures.restmails[0];